-In the digital era, where the lens is easily available on auction listings much lower than equivalent Sony α model lenses, the Minolta AF 24mm 1:2.8 is fully compatible and can be used interchangeably on Sony A-mount Alpha DSLR cameras.
-Mounting the Minolta AF 24mm 1:2.8 on a 14.2 MP CCD Sony DSLR-A350, which has a 1.5x APS-C cropped sensor, however, does not make the lens the wide angle that it is, but rather a standard equivalent of a 35mm (36.48mm to be exact) lens on a full-frame camera, a focal length that is very versatile and is highly recommended for street and travel photography, architecture and urban landscape, food and low-light photography, documentary portraiture, and for general use.
+On the Sony DSLR-A350, which has a 1.5x APS-C cropped sensor, the lens is equivalent to a 35mm (36.48mm, to be exact) lens on a full-frame camera.
+This focal length is very versatile and highly recommended for street and travel photography, architecture and urban landscape, food and low-light photography, documentary portraiture, and general use.

 No comments: